 Like all things in life, mastery and skill is achieved through constant practice.
 It’s better to consistently practice your knowledge of physics for an hour every day rather than trying to cram everything in one sitting.
 If you’re unsure, seek out classmates who know the subject better than you or your teacher.
 A different perspective could just be the boost you need to solve a problem.

-These techniques, when used together, will help you develop a strong understanding of the basics of physics, which is infinitely useful when learning the subject.
-If you are struggling in class and would like to catch up, consider lessons under the watchful eye of a physics tutor who can get you up to speed quickly.
-Here at Physics Academy, we create customised learning plans to deliver effective and memorable lessons to each student.
+These techniques, when used together, will completely transform your understanding of the basics.
+However, if you are still struggling in class and want to catch up, consider taking lessons under the watchful eye of an expert tutor who can get you up to speed quickly.